Lucy Liu: 2010s: Mainstream transition

+2020s: Continued film roles

-In April 2021, Liu was cast as the villainess Kalypso in the upcoming superhero film Shazam!
+In April 2021, Liu was cast as the villainess Kalypso in the superhero film Shazam!
 Fury of the Gods.
-In 2022, she was cast to voice a role in the Walt Disney Animation Studios film Strange World, and in Jake Kasdan's upcoming film Red One.
+In 2022, she voiced the role of Callisto Mal in the Walt Disney Animation Studios film Strange World.
+In 2024, she starred in Steven Soderbergh's psychological thriller film Presence and Jake Kasdan's Christmas action comedy film Red One.

+In 2025, Liu will star and produce in Rosemead as a mother diagnosed with a terminal illness who has a troubled child.
+It will have its world premiere at the Tribeca Festival in June 2025.

 Personal life

-In 1991, Liu underwent surgery after a breast cancer scare.
-"The doctor sort of felt and said it was cancer and it needs to come out.
-I went into shell-shock.
-It was pretty traumatizing."
-The lump was removed just two days after the doctor's examination and was found to be benign.

-Liu has studied various religions, such as Buddhism, Taoism and Jewish mysticism.
+Liu has been vegetarian since childhood.
+Liu has studied various religions, mainly Buddhism and Taoism, and briefly Kabbalah.
 She has stated, "I'm into all things spiritual—anything to do with meditation or chants or any of that stuff.
 I studied Chinese philosophy in school.
 There's something in the metaphysical that I find very fascinating."
 She has been a member of the Chinese-American organization Committee of 100 since 2004.

-Liu is a single parent.
+Family

 She has a son, Rockwell, who was born in 2015 via gestational surrogate.
 She has stated that surrogacy was the right option for her because, "I was working and I didn't know when I was going to be able to stop."
+She has decided to raise him as a single parent.
 She was involved in Tylenol's #HowWeFamily Mother's Day Campaign, which celebrated non-traditional families.

-Liu has been vegetarian since childhood.